HIV PrEP (pre-exposure-prophylaxis)

 Make an appointment

-Only men should follow the periodic scheme of PrEP.
-Women and trans women taking hormones should follow the daily scheme, or a scheme that schedules PrEP intake for at least 7 days prior and 7 days after sexual contact.
+The event-driven PrEP schedule is intended exclusively for cisgender men.
+Women and transgender individuals who take feminising hormones should follow the daily schedule or use a schedule where PrEP is taken for at least 7 days before and 7 days after sexual contact.

-Take a minimum of four pills in the course of three days:
+Take at least four pills over three days:

-• Take two pills no later than two hours prior to having sexual intercourse (and no earlier than 24 hours prior to having sexual intercourse).
+Take two pills no later than two hours before sexual contact (but not more than 24 hours in advance).

-• Then take one pill after 24 hours and one pill after 48 hours after the last sexual contact.
+Then take one pill 24 hours and one pill 48 hours after the (last) sexual contact.

-• If you vomit within 30 minutes after intake, take a new pill.
+Did you vomit within 30 minutes of taking a pill?
+Take another pill.

 Daily PrEP use

-Take one pill a day, always at the same time, within a time frame of four hours (from two hours prior to two hours after the exact time).
+Take one pill every day, always at the same time and within a four-hour window (from two hours before to two hours after your chosen time).

-• You are most protected two hours after taking the second pill (in other words: 26 hours after the first).
-For women, optimal protection comes after seven days!
+You are only fully protected two hours after taking the second pill (in other words: 26 hours after the first pill).

-• Less than 12 hours late: take the pill immediately!
+Less than 12 hours late: Take the pill as soon as possible!

-• More than 12 hours late: wait until the next (normal) time.
-Be aware that your PrEP level is temporarily lower than it should be.
-Do not take any risks!
+More than 12 hours late: Wait until the next scheduled time.
+Be aware that your PrEP level is temporarily reduced.
+Avoid risky situations!

-There is one important interaction between PrEP and anti-inflammatory drugs, especially:
+There is one important interaction between PrEP and anti-inflammatory drugs, specifically with:

 Source: HIV Drug Interactions Checker (University of Liverpool)

-• Should you have sexual problems or problems related to chemsex, it's always possible to see a sexologist at ITM for free.
-Ask for an appointment at the reception desk, or with your nurse or doctor.
+Are you experiencing sexual problems or issues related to chemsex?
+Make an appointment with a sexologist at ITM (at the reception desk or through your nurse or doctor).

 Frequently Asked Questions (FAQ) on PrEP